 Those of you familiar with my work know that I eat a highly unorthodox mostly-meat, low-plant diet, but that was not always the case.
 In my 20s and 30s I ate a low-meat, low-fat, high-plant diet because that’s what I was told was best for me.
 In my early 40s, numerous mysterious symptoms descended upon me—chronic fatigue, fibromyalgia, IBS, migraines, etc.—forcing me to experiment with my diet in hopes of finding relief.
 The diet that completely resolved all of those issues and more, was a high cholesterol, high-fat, low-fiber diet.
 Naturally, I was worried that this strange new diet would slam my arteries shut, so I began to study the science behind the headlines.
 Nobody was more relieved or surprised than I was to discover the truth: meats are superfoods, and plants are trying to kill us.

 We are all doing our best with the information we have to make healthy choices.
 It’s just that the information we have can be really confusing and is often divisive.
 I’d like to challenge some assumptions on both sides of the great plant vs. animal diet debate that are often overlooked, in hopes of finding common ground and creating a foundation for meaningful dialogue.
-Yes, I will be making the case for meat (red meat, poultry, and/or seafood), but my sincere intention is to support everyone in making their diet of choice healthier.
+Yes, I will be making the case for meat (red meat, poultry, and/or seafood), and no, I am not funded by the meat industry.
+My sincere intention is to support everyone in making their diet of choice healthier by providing useful information.

 My reading of nutrition science over the past ten years has led me to conclude that vegan diets are hard on the human body… but I will argue below that omnivorous diets can be hard on the body, too.